 Advanced (A) Level qualifications

-Students choose the courses which best suit their interests and abilities and which offer them appropriate opportunities for progression.
-Initial course choices are made via the online application form and all applicants will have a counselling meeting to discuss their applications.
+The General Certificate of Education ‘Advanced’ Level, or more commonly, the A Level, is a school leaving qualification offered by educational bodies in the United Kingdom.
+Courses focus on academic subjects.
+Students choose the courses which best suit their interests and abilities, which offer them the appropriate opportunities for progression.
+Initial course choices are made via the online application form and all applicants will have a guidance meeting to discuss their applications and selected options.